TechLabs-Aachen/react-workshop/react-basics/props/props.md

 ## Destructing props

-No why would you want to break props?
+No, why would you want to break props?
 They are so helpful!
 No worries, destructing means something different here.
 Imagine we have like a lot of props fields.
 For example: